 (h) Distributions and Interest Amount.

 (i) Interest Rate.
-The “Interest Rate” will be with respect to Eligible Collateral in the form of Cash, for any day, the rate opposite the caption “Federal Funds (Overnight Rate)” for such day as from time to time in effect.
+The “Interest Rate” will be with respect to Eligible Collateral in the form of Cash, for any day, the rate opposite the caption “Federal Funds (Effective Rate)” for such day as from time to time in effect.

 (ii) Transfer of Interest Amount.
 The Transfer of the Interest Amount will be made on the first Local Business Day of each calendar month and on any Local Business Day that Posted Collateral in the form of Cash is Transferred to the Pledgor pursuant to Paragraph 3(b).